Jadvyga Tūbelienė: Duke Wilhelm Von Urach and Lithuania (1918)

 As Jadvyga later told it:"Then a delegation finally went to Berlin to visit and get his signature.
 Voldemaras was in that delegation, as were Father Purickis and Alšauskas.
 And Voldemaras came over to me and said: ‘We can’t bring back his signature with us to Lithuania.
 There’s a war on as well as an occupation government, but maybe you could take it?
 No one will bother searching you.’
 I was completely unafraid… I was overjoyed to have that opportunity.
 ‘Alright’, I said, ‘I’ll go.’"Jadvyga was taking drops for her eyes and, before she was due to leave, she was struck blind.
 She phoned Voldemaras to tell him she couldn't do it.
 Voldemaras and Purickis rushed over and helped her get ready.
-They stashed the document in her boot and as Jadvyga told it:"They put two-mark notes in my right pocket and one-mark notes in my left one.
+They stashed the document in her boot, and as Jadvyga told it:"They put two-mark notes in my right pocket and one-mark notes in my left one.
 And they gave me some small change.
 They put me in the wagon, stashed my suitcase for me and left."Jadvyga headed for Lithuania.
 The train stopped at the German border stop in Eitkūnai.
-There Jadvyga had to transfer to another train to Vilnius.
+There, Jadvyga had to transfer to another train to Vilnius.
 But only when she arrived at the station did she find out the train was late.
 The border police, realizing that they had a lot of time, started a thorough search of her luggage.
 As Jadvyga recalled:"The woman who searched me gazed and gazed at my shoes.
 She undid my braids.
 She looked everywhere.
 She stripped me down almost naked.
 But she never checked inside my shoes."The border police told her that the permit she had stated that she was to cross the border at a point other than Eitkūnai.
 The border police were therefore obliged to send a telegram to the Berlin Commandant to change the place of departure and allow her to pass through Eitkūnai.
-They took her to a hotel in order that she might catch the same train the next day.
+They took her to a hotel as she might have been able to catch the same train the next day.
 She slept in her high boots all night, without taking them off.
 The next morning, the new permit still hadn't arrived.
 The police also wondered how Jadvyga, who could see almost nothing, could go to the station by herself with all her luggage.
 Help came from an unexpected source.
 As Jadvyga later told it:"I looked out the window and saw a captive Frenchman walking.
 I started shouting “monsieur, monsieur, over here!”
 He was very happy to hear the French language and ran over.
 I told him what was happening.
 He said, “don’t worry, I will take care of everything.”As no new permit had arrived in the night, the border police told her to return to her hotel.
 And then Jadvyga said:"I will not return, I said.
 I will not be able to catch the train.
 I will wait here where you want me, but I will not go back to the hotel.
 I will wait here for an answer.
 If it comes, I can catch the train at the last minute."Her forthrightness had the desired effect and the border guards locked her in the office at the station until a decision was made.
 According to Jadvyga:"As soon as they received a telegram from Berlin, the Germans arrived with such joy, they almost carried me, carried my suitcases, carried everything, threw me on that train.
 The Germans “gute Reise, gute Reise” [“safe journey, safe journey”] and drove away."She returned to Lithuania and gave the Council of Lithuania the signed document.